Create an index in Azure AI Search

 2. Review supported data types.
 The data type affects how the field is used.
 For example, numeric content is filterable but not full text searchable.
 The most common data type is Edm.String for searchable text, which is tokenized and queried using the full text search engine.
 The most common data type for a vector field is Edm.Single but you can use other types as well.

 3. Identify a document key.
 A document key is an index requirement.
-It's a single string field and it's populated from a source data field that contains unique values.
+It's a single string field populated from a source data field that contains unique values.
 For example, if you're indexing from Blob Storage, the metadata storage path is often used as the document key because it uniquely identifies each blob in the container.

 4. Identify the fields in your data source that contribute searchable content in the index.